Restoring your property. Restoring your life.

 • The grout between tiles becomes dark

-• Strange smells are emitting from your AC unit
+• Strange odors are emitting from your AC unit

 Types of Mold